Facial motion capture: History

 One of the first papers discussing performance-driven animation was published by Lance Williams in 1990.
 There, he describes 'a means of acquiring the expressions of realfaces, and applying them to computer-generated faces'.

 Technologies

 Marker-based

 Traditional marker-based systems apply up to 350 markers to the actors face and track the marker movement with high resolution cameras.
 This has been used on movies such as The Polar Express and Beowulf to allow an actor such as Tom Hanks to drive the facial expressions of several different characters.
 Unfortunately, this is relatively cumbersome and makes the actors expressions overly driven once the smoothing and filtering have taken place.
-Next generation systems such as CaptiveMotion utilize offshoots of the traditional marker-based system with higher levels of details.

 Active LED Marker technology is currently being used to drive facial animation in real-time to provide user feedback.

 Markerless

 Markerless technologies use the features of the face such as nostrils, the corners of the lips and eyes, and wrinkles and then track them.
 This technology is discussed and demonstrated at CMU, IBM, University of Manchester (where much of this started with Tim Cootes, Gareth Edwards and Chris Taylor) and other locations, using active appearance models, principal component analysis, eigen tracking, deformable surface models and other techniques to track the desired facial features from frame to frame.
 This technology is much less cumbersome, and allows greater expression for the actor.

 These vision-based approaches also have the ability to track pupil movement, eyelids, teeth occlusion by the lips and tongue, which are obvious problems in most computer-animated features.
 Typical limitations of vision-based approaches are resolution and frame rate, both of which are decreasing as issues as high speed, high resolution CMOS cameras become available from multiple sources.